↑

 • Stir in peanut butter until crumbly.

-• Whisk together eggs, milk, vanilla extract, and coconut oil.
+• In a separate bowl, whisk together the eggs, milk, vanilla extract, and coconut oil.

-• Pour egg mixture in and mix on low speed just until combined.
+• Pour egg mixture into the peanut butter mixture and mix on low speed just until combined.

 • Make a small well in the center with the back of a spoon and spoon in one tablespoon of jam into the center.